kennethy/notes-ddia/README.md

 | used by | end user/customer | internal analyst |
 | what data represents | latest state of data | history of events that happened over time |
 | dataset size | gigabytes to terabytes | terabytes to petabytes |

+**Data Warehousing**

+A data warehouse is a separate database that analysts can query without affecting OLTP operations.
+It's a read-only copy of the data in all the various OLTP systems in the company.
+Data is dumped periodically into the data warehouse.

+**The divergence between OLTP databases and data warehouses**

+The two databases are different internally and are optimized for different purposes.

+### Stars and Snowflakes: Schemas for Analytics

+Data warehouses are used in a formulaic style, known as *star schema* or *dimension modeling*.

+Fact table: represents an event, with columns (foreign key references to dimension tables) that represent the who, what, when, where, how, and why.